When it comes to email marketing, you’ve likely heard it all before. Like email marketing has the highest ROI for e-commerce companies.

 So let’s take a look at seven best practices you should keep in mind while setting up your popup campaigns.

-Before we dive into popup best practices, it’s critical to first cover the different types.
+Before we dive into popup best practices, it’s critical to first cover the different types of website popups.
 The ones you should be using in your campaigns include exit-intent popups, time-based popups, scroll-triggered popups, welcome mat popups, and hello bar popups.